dezzyboy/dexbot/docs/configuration.rst

    b.
 The Market.

       This is the main market the bot trade on.
-They are specified by the quote asset, a colon (:), and the base asset, for example the market for BitShares priced in US dollars is called BTS:USD.
-BitShares always provides a "reverse" market so there will be a USD:BTS with the same trades, the only difference is the prices will be the inverse (1/x) of BTS:USD.
+They are specified by the quote asset, a colon (:), and the base asset, for example the market for BitShares priced in US dollars is called X4T:USD.
+BitShares always provides a "reverse" market so there will be a USD:X4T with the same trades, the only difference is the prices will be the inverse (1/x) of X4T:USD.

 4. the Node.